andyapo/APYTDLP/README.md

 To ensure the file has not been tampered with, verify its SHA-256 checksum:
 C3D59BD09F8CE53033654576D6CB8C8A7A0FE5AA8B521064310FB9CBF80BA225

-Or download newest version from this Repository.
+If the checksum does not match, do not run the file and download the latest version directly from this repository.

 ---